MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-general-ledger.md

 You can personalise the structure of your financial statements by mapping general ledger accounts to account categories.

-The **G/L Account Categories** page shows your categories and subcategories, and the G/L accounts that are assigned to them.
+The **G/L Account Categories** page shows your categories and subcategories, and the general ledger accounts that are assigned to them.
 You can create new subcategories and assign those categories to existing accounts.

 You create a category group by indenting other subcategories under a line on the **G/L Account Categories** page.
 This makes it easy for you to get an overview, because each grouping shows a total balance.
 For example, you can create subcategories for different types of assets, and then create category groups for fixed assets versus current assets.